-There is no parameter or arguments are used in the TRUE Excel Formula.
+There is no parameter or arguments used in the TRUE Excel formula.

-You can understand the working of TRUE function by using the below examples.
+You can understand the TRUE functions working by using the examples below.

-Use simple TRUE function in a excel cell.
+Use the simple TRUE function in an Excel cell.

-Let’s consider another example of TRUE Excel Function.
-We can use TRUE function with other functions like if here is an example as follows:
+Let us consider another example of the TRUE Excel function.
+We can use a TRUE function with other functions as if.
+Here is an example as follows:

-Here if condition met with the value then it will return the TRUE as output else it will return False as result.
+If the condition is met with the value, it will return the TRUE as output.
+It will return False as a result.

 We can use it to make calculations.
 For example, we can calculate the following calculations by using TRUE Excel.

-It will return the TRUE for matched values in column H and J and return FALSE if the value did not match in Column H and J.
+It would return the TRUE for matched values in columns H and J and return FALSE if the value did not match columns H and J.

-TRUE Excel can be used to check the cell value has certain value or not.
-We can achieve simple cell check by using TURE and if functions details are as follows:
+We can use the TRUE function in Excel to check whether the cell value has a certain value or not.
+We can achieve a simple cell check by using TRUE and IF function details are as follows:

 =IF(D55,”Cell has 5″,”Cell does not have 5″)